Emergency Medical Services

 - All patients are transported regardless of insurance coverage or ability to pay.

 - No payment is collected at the time of transport.
 EMS personnel do not seek patient insurance information.
 They may request a patient's demographic information, such as date of birth and address.
 EMS personnel obtain authorization to bill the patient’s insurer along with permission to transport.
-After transport, the contractors—Change Healthcare or Digitech—works with the hospital to obtain the patient’s information.
+After transport, the contractor—Digitech—works with the hospital to obtain the patient’s information.

 - Non-county residents who use Baltimore County EMS transport are billed for transport fees not covered by insurance, Medicare or Medicaid.
 The County seeks collection of these fees.

 - Digitech customer service representatives handle questions or concerns about billing and insurance related to medical transport beginning March 1, 2024.
-For inquiries, call Digitech customer service at 888-472-6474, Monday through Friday (8 a.m. to 5 p.m.
-EST) or email baltimorecountyems@payambulance.com.
+For inquiries call Digitech customer service at 888-472-6474 Monday through Friday (8 a.m. to 5 p.m.
+Eastern Standard Time) or email baltimorecountyems@payambulance.com.

 The fees are $700 or $750 per transport, depending upon the level of care required.
 In addition, private health insurers, Medicare and Medicaid are billed $10 per mile of transport.